Snarkorel/llilum-wiki/Creating-a-Board-Support-Package.md

 12. Find the PinToIndex function, and change it to match the pins for your board.
 All pins should map from index 0 to PinCount-1
 13. Find and modify GetGpioPinIRQNumber to match what is being set in gpio_irq_init in mbed (`<mbed root>\libraries\mbed\targets\hal\TARGET_STM\TARGET_STM32L1\gpio_irq_api.c`)
 14. This step is purely pattern matching: go through the board schematic, and determine which pins are used for which peripherals, and change values as appropriate
+15. Find the file "PeripheralPins.c" for your board.
+Determine the appropriate peripherals and SerialPort IRQ numbers from there.
-15. Rebuild the solution, and if everything was done correctly, it should all compile.
+16. Rebuild the solution, and if everything was done correctly, it should all compile.

 ## Modifying the Makefile
 1. Go to [mBed](http://developer.mbed.org/compiler), create a simple program for your board, right click on the project, click Export, and Export for GCC (ARM Embedded)